dockfo/bootstrap-notify/README.md

 # boot-strap-notify

-...stil under construction do not use...
+...still under construction do not use...

 Simple class for displaying notification messages written in vanilla JavaScript.